zahradbozorgi/CausalPrescriptiveMonitoring/README.md

 ### Training loop-->

+To create the artificial logs that we use in our method selection phase, the generative model must be trained on the original event log.
 The main training script is `train_generator.py`, which will run one experiment for a set of hyperparameter (hparam) configuration.
 The hparams include `--batch_size`, `--num_epochs`, `--lr`, etc.
 Here's an example command line: